yanghengtang/tp/docs/DeveloperGuide.md

     * 1b1.
 MediConnect shows an error message.

       Use case ends.

-**Use case: UC10 Delete a doctor**
+**Use case: UC13  Edit a specified doctor’s remark**

 **MSS**

+1. User requests to edit a doctor’s remarks.
+2. MediConnect edits the doctor’s remarks.
+3. MediConnect shows a success message to the user.

+    Use case ends.

+**Extensions**

+* 1a.MediConnect detects that the given command is invalid.
+    * 1a1.
+MediConnect shows an error message.
+    * 1a2.
+MediConnect requests the correct input

+      Use case resumes at step 1.
+* 1b.
+MediConnect detects that the given doctor does not exist in the system.
+  * 1b1.
+MediConnect shows an error message.

+      Use case ends.

+**Use case: UC14 Add specialisation to a doctor**

+**MSS**

+1. User requests to add a specialisation to a doctor.
+2. MediConnect adds a specialisation to a doctor.
+3. MediConnect shows a success message to the user.

+   Use case ends.

+**Extensions**

+* 1a.
+MediConnect detects that the given command is invalid.
+    * 1a1.
+MediConnect shows an error message.
+    * 1a2.
+MediConnect requests the correct input

+      Use case resumes at step 1.

+* 1b.
+MediConnect detects that the given doctor does not exist in the system.
+  * 1b1.
+MediConnect shows an error message.

+    Use case ends.

+* 1c.
+MediConnect detects that the doctor already has the  given specialisation.
+  * 1c1.
+MediConnect shows an error message.

+    Use case ends.

+**Use case: UC15 Delete specialisation from a doctor**

+**MSS**

+1. User requests to delete a specialisation from a doctor.
+2. MediConnect deletes the specialisation from the doctor.
+3. MediConnect shows a success message to the User.

+    Use case ends.

+**Extensions**

+* 1a.
+MediConnect detects that the given command is invalid.
+  * 1a1.
+MediConnect shows an error message.
+  * 1a2.
+MediConnect requests the correct input

+    Use case resumes at step 1.

+* 1b.
+MediConnect detects that the given doctor does not exist in the system.
+  * 1b1.
+MediConnect shows an error message.

+    Use case ends.

+* 1c.
+MediConnect detects that the given doctor does not have the specified specialisation.
+  * 1c1.
+MediConnect shows an error message.

+    Use case ends.

+**Use case: UC16 Delete a doctor**

+**MSS**

 1. User requests to delete a specific doctor in the list.
 2. MediConnect deletes the doctor.
-3. MediConnect shows a success message to the user.
+3. MediConnect shows a success message to the User.

     Use case ends.

 **Extensions**

 * 1a.
 MediConnect detects that the given arguments to delete a doctor is invalid
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
 MediConnect requests for the correct input.

     Use case resumes at step 1.

-**Use case: UC11 List a patient’s appointments**
+**Use case: UC17 View a patient’s appointments**

 **MSS**

-1. User requests to list a patient’s appointments.
+1. User requests to view a patient’s appointments
-2. MediConnect shows the patient’s appointment list.
+2. MediConnect shows the patient’s appointment list
-3. MediConnect shows a success message to the user.

     Use case ends.

 **Extensions**

 * 1a.
 MediConnect detects that the command is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

     Use case resumes at step 1.

 * 1b.
 MediConnect detects that the patient does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

-      Use case resumes at step 1.
+    Use case ends.

-**Use case: UC12 View a doctor’s upcoming appointments**
+**Use case: UC18 View a doctor’s appointments**

 **MSS**

-1. User requests to view a doctor’s upcoming appointments.
+1. User requests to view a doctor’s list of  appointments.
 2. MediConnect shows the doctor’s appointment list.
-3. MediConnect shows a success message to the user.

     Use case ends.

 **Extensions**

 * 1a.
 MediConnect detects that the command is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

     Use case resumes at step 1.

 * 1b.
 MediConnect detects that the doctor does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

-      Use case resumes at step 1.
+    Use case ends.

-**Use case: UC13 Add an appointment between a patient and doctor**
+**Use case: UC19 Add a new appointment**

 **MSS**

 1. User requests to add a specific appointment between a patient and doctor.
-2. MediConnect adds the appointment to the list.
+2. MediConnect adds the appointment to the appointment list.

     Use case ends.

 **Extensions**

 * 1a.MediConnect detects that the arguments provided to add an appointment is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
 MediConnect requests for the correct input.

     Use case resumes at step 1.

 * 1b.
 MediConnect detects that the appointment to be added already exists in the system
   * 1b1.
 MediConnect shows an error message.

     Use case ends.

-**Use case: UC14 Edit an appointment**
+**Use case: UC20 Edit an appointment’s particulars**

 **MSS**

-1. User requests to edit an appointment.
+1. User requests to edit an appointment’s particulars.
-2. MediConnect edits the doctor’s details.
+2. MediConnect edits the appointment particulars.

     Use case ends.

 **Extensions**

-* 1a.MediConnect detects that the arguments provided to edit an appointment is invalid.
+* 1a.MediConnect detects that the arguments provided to edit an appointment are invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
 MediConnect requests for the correct input.

     Use case resumes at step 1.

 * 1b.
 MediConnect detects that the appointment to be edited does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

     Use case ends.

-**Use case: UC15 Delete an appointment**
+**Use case: UC21 Delete an appointment**

 **MSS**

-1. User requests to delete an appointment in the list
+1. User requests to delete an appointment from the appointment list
 2. MediConnect deletes the appointment

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.

     Use case ends.

 * 1b.
 MediConnect detects that the given index is invalid.
   * 1b1.
 MediConnect shows an error message.
   * 1b2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

     Use case resumes at step 1.

-**Use case: UC16 Find a doctor’s availabilities in a given timeframe**
+**Use case: UC22 Edit a specified appointment remark**

 **MSS**

-1. User requests to find a doctor’s availability in a given timeframe.
+1. User requests to edit an appointment’s remarks.
+2. MediConnect edits the appointment’s remarks.
-2. MediConnect shows the doctor’s availability.
+3. MediConnect shows a success message to the User.

     Use case ends.

 **Extensions**

-* 1a.MediConnect detects that the given command is invalid.
+* 1a.
+MediConnect detects that the given command is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

-      Use case resumes at step 1
+    Use case resumes at step 1.

 * 1b.
-MediConnect detects that the given doctor does not exist in the system.
+MediConnect detects that the given appointment does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

     Use case ends.

-**Use case: UC17 View a patient’s outstanding bills**
+**Use case: UC23 Add prescription**

 **MSS**

-1. User requests to view a patient’s bills.
+1. User requests to add a prescription to an appointment.
+2. MediConnect adds a prescription to an appointment.
-2. MediConnect shows the patient’s bills.
+3. MediConnect shows a success message to the User.

     Use case ends.

 **Extensions**

-* 1a.MediConnect detects that the given command is invalid.
+* 1a.
+MediConnect detects that the given command is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

-      Use case resumes at step 1
+    Use case resumes at step 1.

 * 1b.
-MediConnect detects that the given patient does not exist in the system.
+MediConnect detects that the given appointment does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

     Use case ends.

-**Use case: UC18 Add an outstanding bill to a patient**
+* 1c.
+MediConnect detects that the given prescription already exists in the appointment.
+  * 1c1.
+MediConnect shows an error message.

+    Use case ends.

+**Use case: UC24 Delete prescription**
 **MSS**

-1. User requests to add an outstanding bill to a patient.
+1. User requests to delete a prescription from an appointment.
+2. MediConnect deletes a prescription from an appointment.
-2. MediConnect adds the outstanding bill to the patient.
+3. MediConnect shows a success message to the User.

     Use case ends.

 **Extensions**

-* 1a.MediConnect detects that the given command is invalid.
+* 1a.
+MediConnect detects that the given command is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
-MediConnect requests for the correct input
+MediConnect requests the correct input

-      Use case resumes at step 1
+    Use case resumes at step 1.

 * 1b.
-MediConnect detects that the given patient does not exist in the system.
+MediConnect detects that the given appointment does not exist in the system.
   * 1b1.
 MediConnect shows an error message.

     Use case ends.

-**Use case: UC19 Close an outstanding bill of a patient**

-**MSS**

-1. User requests to list outstanding bills a patient has (UC17)
-2. MediConnect shows the list of outstanding bills the patient has
-3. User requests to close a specific bill in the list
-4. MediConnect deletes the bill from the list

-   Use case ends.

-**Extensions**

-* 1a.
-MediConnect detects that the given patient is invalid.
+* 1c.
+MediConnect detects that the given prescription does not exist in the appointment.
-    * 1a1.
+  * 1c1.
 MediConnect shows an error message.
-    * 1a2.
-MediConnect requests for the correct input

-      Use case resumes at step 1

-* 1b.
-MediConnect detects that the list is empty.

     Use case ends.
-* 3a.
-MediConnect detects that the given index is invalid.
-    * 3a1.
-MediConnect shows an error message.

-      Use case resumes at step 2

 *{More to be added}*